home

 probably daydreaming.

 After many years, Debbie left the modeling world, married her college sweetheart, and became an English teacher, receiving her school’s Teacher of the Year award her rookie year.
-Although she loved teaching middle and high school students, she left teaching after five years to focus on raising her two young children, and to finally get serious about her goal of becoming an author of teen novels.
-From that point on, she attended writing conferences, workshops, read every young adult book she could get her hands on, and put in lots of writing time.
-Best of all, she found a really supportive group of writer friends and a wonderful mentor.
+Although she loved teaching middle and high school students, she left teaching after five years to focus on raising her two young children, and to finally get serious about her goal of pursuing her dream of becoming an author.

 Debbie’s first response from a publisher.
 Her query to them read: “I would like to become an author.
 How do I go about it?”
 She was ten years old.